isomerpages/moe-swisscottagesec/_swiss-partnerships/Parents Support Group (PSG).md

 We continue as the key contributors who help to reinforce what is taught in school, be it basic life skills, academic related knowledge, or core values.</p>
-<p>WE CAN MAKE A DIFFERENCE!
-BE A PART OF YOUR CHILD JOURNEY... join the
+<p>YOU CAN MAKE A DIFFERENCE!
+BE A PART OF YOUR CHILD'S JOURNEY... join the
 Swiss PSG by submitting the form via the link (Swiss Parent Connect) below.
 Swiss Parents Connect is a platform for Swiss Parents to receive and share school related information.
 It also serves as a platform for parents to